JetBrains/intellij-scala-bundle/README.md

   `" ... can't be opened because it is from an unidentified developer" `

- then go to **Security & Privacy** settings on your computer under **System Preferences** and choose to "Open Anyways" to allow it to run "From unidentified developer".
+Go to **Security & Privacy** settings on your computer under **System Preferences** and choose to "Open Anyways" to allow it to run "From unidentified developer".

- Alternatively, to override your security settings and open the app anyway:
+> Alternatively, to override your security settings and open the app anyway:

  1. In the Finder, locate the app you want to open.
  (Don’t use Launchpad to do this.
 Launchpad doesn’t allow you to access the shortcut menu.)
- 2. Press the Control key, then click the app icon.
+ 2. Press the **Control** key, then click the app icon.
- 3. Choose Open from the shortcut menu.
+ 3. Choose **Open** from the shortcut menu.
- 4. Click Open.
+ 4. Click **Open**.

  The app is saved as an exception to your security settings, and you will be able to open it in the future by double-clicking it, just like any registered app.

- If you receive this message:
+ > If you receive this message:

    `" The application is running in App Translocation, a macOS security mechanism for apps that are not properly installed.
 You cannot create permanent rules until you move the application to the Applications folder and launch it from there." `